Ford Fiesta: Engine System - General Information / Engine. Diagnosis and Testing

 |

-- REPAIR or INSTALL a new tube as necessary.
-TEST the system for normal operation after the repair.
+REPAIR as necessary.
+TEST the system for normal operation after the repair. |

 |